ga-wdi-lessons/git-intro/readme.md

 - What was frustrating about that experience?
 - How did it work if you were collaborating with other people?

+**So what is Git, and why does it help us?**
+Above all else, Git is a fast version control system, that allows you to efficiently handle projects large and small.

 Here are some problems we face as developers, and how git solves them:

 **Reverting to past versions**